IBM-Bluemix-Docs/certificate-manager/ha-dr.md

 {: shortdesc}

 * The {{site.data.keyword.cloudcerts_short}} service is a highly available, regional, service.
 In each supported location, the service exists in multiple availability zones with no single point of failure.
-* Data that is stored in the {{site.data.keyword.cloudcerts_short}} database is backed-up daily.
-If a recovery of a location is required, the data is available to be restored.
+* Data that is stored in the {{site.data.keyword.cloudcerts_short}} database is backed-up daily in same region.
+If a recovery of a location is necessary, the data is available to be restored.
 However, {{site.data.keyword.cloudcerts_short}} does not provide cross-regional failover.
 If a regional disaster occurs, data might not be recoverable.
 It is recommended that you create and maintain backup instances in other regions.

+### Manually backing up
+{: #manual-backup}

+To manually back up your certificates across regions, you must first have an instance of {{site.data.keyword.cloudcerts_short}} in another region.
+Then, use the following steps to ensure cross-region availability.

+1. From the {{site.data.keyword.cloudcerts_short}} service UI, select **All certificates**.
+2. Click **Download**.
+3. Import your downloaded certificates to the newly created instance.

+### Automatically backing up
+{: #auto-backup}

+Creating an automatic backup of your certificates is possible by automating the manual flow, which can be done in various ways.
+Check out some of the following examples to see whether one of them might work for you.

+* Create a script that periodically downloads all of your certificates and then reimports them into your backup instance.
+* Create a Callback URL notifications channel in {{site.data.keyword.cloudcerts_short}} that points to an IBM Cloud Functions action.
+Configure the action to listen for certificate lifecycle events such as reimport, order, or renewal.
+Then, when the action receives the event it downloads the certificate from one instance and imports it to the backup in a continuous fashion.

+To learn about the various available certificate lifecycle event types see [Configuring notifications](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications).
+{: note}